argilla-io/argilla/docs/_source/getting_started/installation/configurations/user_management.md

 To do so, the command will connect to the Argilla server database directly, therefore the environment variable `ARGILLA_DATABASE_URL` must be set unless you're using SQLite in which case you should be executing the command from the machine where Argilla server is running.

-The user role will be computed depending on how workspaces are setup for each user.
+The user role will be computed depending on how workspaces are set up for each user.
 If no `workspace` attribute is defined, the user will be considered an `owner`.
 Otherwise, the assigned user role will be `annotator`.

 The task will also create an extra workspace for each user named after their username.